gyh8/gyh8.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Yuanhao is an Ass.
 Prof. at Shenzhen University since 2018.
 He received his B.S. from Tsinghua University in 2007 and PhD from ETH Zuich in 2015.
-His research interest includes image processing, deep learning and related numerical methods.
+His research interests include image processing, deep learning and related numerical methods.
 He has published more than 60 papers with total <a href='https://scholar.google.com/citations?user=mZodcgwAAAAJ'>1700+ google scholar citations</a>.

 # 🔥 News
 - *2023.02*: &nbsp;🎉🎉 Two papers have been accepted at ISBI.
+- *2022.10*: &nbsp;🎉🎉 A paper has been accepted at ACM MM.

 # 📝 Publications
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">ISBI 2023</div><img src='images/scatterLight.jpg' alt="sym" width="100%"></div></div>